bruno-fialho/desafio-conceitos-node/README.en.md

 A simple application in Node.js!

-This is an application to storage repositories of your portfolio, that will allow you to list, update, and delete repositories, and besides that, the repositories can also receive likes.
+This is an application to storage repositories of your portfolio, that allow you to list, update, and delete repositories, and besides that, the repositories can also receive likes.

+### Application Template

+The template is available in the following URL: **[Access Template](https://github.com/Rocketseat/gostack-template-conceitos-nodejs)**

+**Tip**: In case you don't know how to use Github repositories as templates, we have a guide in **[our FAQ](https://github.com/Rocketseat/bootcamp-gostack-desafios/tree/master/faq-desafios).**

+Navigate to the created folder and open it in the Visual Studio Code, remember to execute the command `yarn` in your terminal in order to install all the dependencies

 ### Application Routes